Perth breast reduction patients trust Dr Colbert to produce beautiful and natural-looking results.

 Complete or partial loss of your nipple: this is a rare complication, but obviously important to discuss.
 All efforts are made to preserve the blood supply to the nipple,

-Breast asymmetry: while Dr Colbert strives to make both sides as equal as possible, there will be some differences between the two in either size or shape.
+Breast asymmetry: while Dr Colbert strives to make both sides as equal as possible, there may be some very minor differences between the two in either size or shape.

 Breast reduction surgery is like any other surgical procedure in that it is associated with risks - therefore before deciding to have any operation you should always speak to an appropriately qualified health practitioner to discuss these potential risks.

-Breast reduction costs in Perth can be confusing.
+The costs of breast reduction surgery in Perth can be confusing.
 To help make things clearer we have listed the the following fees that make up the final cost.

 Hospital fee (this includes operation room fee, bed costs, surgical or medication fees, and any other hospital extras): Medicare does not cover this fee.
 If you have private health insurance then this may be covered by your insurance fund, but you should check with your fund if there is any out of pocket expenses.
 If you have no private insurance then you will have to pay this fee on discharge from the hospital.